Assessments

 (WISC-V)

-The Wechsler Intelligence Scale for Children, Fifth Edition (WISC-V) is used to gain a clearer understanding of a child’s cognitive abilities.
-It explores key areas such as verbal comprehension, visual-spatial skills, reasoning, memory, and processing speed.
+The Wechsler Intelligence Scale for Children, Fifth Edition (WISC-V) is a standardised assessment used to explore a child’s cognitive abilities.
+It looks at areas including verbal comprehension, visual-spatial skills, reasoning, memory, and processing speed.

 Achievement assessments